doubleirish/lecture1_jdbc/README.md

 - If given the options "open Existing Project"  and "Delete Existing Project and Import"    then choose the "Delete Existing.." option
 - ( this is usually a cleaner option that doesn't make assumptions on the location of Java SDK's etc.)

-## import this project in Netbeans
+## importing  this project in Netbeans
 - Click on the following Menu options : File -> "Open Project"
 - In the "Import Project" Dialog, Navigate to the project directory containing your pom.xml file and select that project directory folder.
  (folders that have a pom.xml file will have a "Ma" icon to it's left indicating it's a maven project folder.)